Hurricane Marco (2020): United States

-Due to the sheared nature of the storm as it came ashore in the United States, rain bands extended as far northeast as Virginia.
+Due to the sheared nature of the storm as it passed just offshore of the United States, rain bands extended as far northeast as Virginia.
 A tornado warning was issued for a storm just northeast of Panama City, Florida.
 Another tornado warning was issued for a storm near Charleston, South Carolina.
 Numerous special marine warnings were also issued due to possible waterspouts.
-However, no tornadoes or waterspouts were confirmed.
+However, no tornadoes nor waterspouts were confirmed.
 Rainfall totals were highest along the Florida Panhandle, peaking at 13.17 in near Apalachicola on Monday morning.
 Several roadways and a hotel were flooded in Panama City Beach that evening as well.
-However, heavy rainfall extended much further inland with flash flood warnings being issued as far northeast as the North Carolina—Virginia border.
+Heavy rainfall extended much further inland with flash flood warnings being issued as far northeast as the North Carolina—Virginia border.
 Due to Marco being much weaker than anticipated, no wind damage occurred and the peak wind gust from the storm was only 38 mph, which was recorded in Petit Bois Island, Mississippi.
 The remnants of the storm brought heavy rainfall and flash flooding to Southeastern Oklahoma on August 26 before dissipating.
-Overall, Marco caused at least $35 million USD in damages throughout the impacted areas.
+Overall, Marco caused at least $25 million USD in insured losses throughout the impacted areas, as estimated by Aon.